aiherder78/mltrainer-exchange/README.md

 TODO:  Review security - add a nonce to mitigate against any possible replay attacks.

+TODO:  Work on site CSS - front page needs a major facelift.
+The description needs to be formatted and fitted to a better area.

 TODO:  Add views.

 TODO:  Add on Angular or React or some other SPA (I need to do more tutorials while doing this)